-To assist agencies in improving procurement data quality, GSA developed standard anomaly reports in the suite of tools available in the Federal Procurement Data System - Next Generation (FPDS-NG).
+To assist agencies in improving and ensuring procurement data quality, GSA has developed standard anomaly reports in the suite of tools available in FPDS-NG.
 These reports use the protocols currently available to agencies and are standardized to make them easier to use.